toshan07/DeepFake-Images/README.md

 If the detected image is Fake, then it detects the source of the Fake image (General Adversive Networks (GAN) or Diffusion Models (DM)).

-The model takes in the weights of a pretrained RESNET-50 model and then it fine-tunes those weights for our task.
+The model takes in the weights of a pretrained RESNET-50 model and then it fine-tunes those weights for our task by freezing the starting layers.

-The above-mentioned task achieves 87% accuracy to detect real and Fake Images (It was trained on Dalle Fake images and Laiom Real images and tested on Glide fake images).
+Level-1: Achieves 87% accuracy to detect real and Fake Images (It was trained on Dalle Fake images and Laiom Real images and tested on Glide fake images).

-The model trained for detecting the source of Fake image achieves a Testing Accuracy of 93%.
+Level-2: The model trained for detecting the source of Fake image achieves a Testing Accuracy of 93%.

+Level-3: To determine class from each gan and diffusion model , this model is still under work.
+(It is cuurently acheiving 55% testing accuracy, I am working on it to increase its accuracy)

 ## Dataset Links: